COVID19 - Logistic & Shipping Information

 |165 ~ 167 cm||26||98 cm||163 ~ 164 cm|

 |168 ~ 169 cm||26.5||100 cm||165 ~ 167 cm|

 |170 ~ 175 cm||27||102 cm||168 ~ 169 cm|

 |175 ~ 180 cm||28||106 cm||170 ~ 175 cm|

 |180 cm ~||29||110 cm||175 cm ~|

 The first thing is to confirm your size, this will allow you to select the appropriate Dogi size.
 Our recommendations take into account future Iaidogi shrinking.

 A chest-seaming cut similar to that of a traditional Kimono, which prevents the Gi from getting disheveled and further keeps the shape and the silhouette more beautifully.
-Without the thick collar secured under the Hakama it is easier to well place the Saya of the sword.
+Without the thick collar secured under the Hakama it is easier to set the Saya of the sword correctly.
 This is the reason why most Iaidogi present an Okumi cut.

 Classic Cut (Kendogi/Iaidogi)

 The Kendogi/Iaidogi classic cut is the one used on all the jacket offered on KuSakuraShop.
 The classic cut is similar to the Judo cut, featuring a collar that is as long as the jacket itself, making it more solid and durable.
 It is totally possible to use a non-Okumi jacket for your Iaido practice.